makeasnek/FindTheMag2/readme.md

 much benefit.
 It's lightweight and doesn't hammer the BOINC project servers though, so feel free to run it as often as you want!

-<b>How do I interpret the table printed to console?</b>

-Most columns are fairly self-explanatory, here's the ones that might be a bit confusing:
- - HOURSOFF - Hours we are off from our target # of hours crunching this project based on given project weight.
-Positive numbers mean we have crunched this project more than desired, negative numbers means we need to crunch this project more.
-Project w/ the highest negative number is assigned highest priority and the list proceeds from there.
- - WTIME/CPUTIME - Wall time is how long a WU takes to complete, CPU time is how much time the CPU logs doing it.
-The same WU will take different amount of time depending on clock speed, what other work is being processed, etc. Walltime is used for all calculations
- - USD/HR R/P - USD earned per hour crunching this project, followed by gross revenue and profit.
- - WEIGHT - Crunching weight assigned to project.
-Weight of 1 means it will only be occasionally assigned weight for benchmarking according to user prefs
- - R-WTIME - Recent walltime within window defined in config.py (default 60 days).
-This is time used to calculate difference between "intended" crunching hours and actual crunching hours to set project priority.
- - ATIME - Average walltime per workunit
- - ACTIME - Average CPU time per workunit
- - ACPT - Average credit per task

 <b>What are you going to name the pony?</b>

 I don't know, current candidates are Jeffrey and Stargazer.